 If you’ve ever felt achy after a long day, you’ve experienced the body’s natural inflammatory response—a short‑term alarm system that helps us heal.
 The trouble begins when that alarm never shuts off.
 Chronic inflammation quietly fuels heart disease, type 2 diabetes, Alzheimer’s, and even some cancers.
 The good news?
 In 2026 we have more research‑backed tools than ever to prevent that silent fire from igniting.
-As a registered nurse with twelve years on the floor, I’ve seen patients transform simply by tweaking daily habits.
 Let’s walk through the most actionable, evidence‑based steps you can start today.

 1. Re‑Think Your Plate: The Anti‑Inflammatory Diet Gets a Makeover